Things to Do in San Jose, Costa Rica: Travel Guide to the Capital City

 Architects and sightseers can’t miss this unique building in San Jose.
 Designed by a Belgium architect and inspired by the Eiffel tower, the building is now a children’s school.

 The funny thing about this building is how it was put together as it came with barely any instructions!
-If you examine the school closely, you’ll see numbers and letters which helped the workers figure out how to put it together.
+If you examine the school closes, you’ll see numbers and letters which helped the workers figure out how to put it together.

 This is one of the few free things to do in San Jose.